Francis Chavasse: Factionalism

 Religious factionalism was rife in Liverpool when Chavasse succeeded Ryle.
 There was little contact or sympathy between Anglicans, Roman Catholics, and nonconformists, and even within the Church of England there were entrenched and opposing factions.
 Although the evangelicals were in a large majority in Liverpool, there was a small but determined high-church, Anglo-Catholic faction, with whom Chavasse had to deal.
 As far as possible he reached accommodation with them.
 The Manchester Guardian reported one leading Ritualist as saying, "You cannot quarrel with the Bishop: he loves too much".
 In those few cases where the more extreme Anglo-Catholics defied church rulings on such matters as the use of incense, Chavasse, said The Times, "manfully stood his ground, speaking his mind as freely about them as he did about the fanatical Orange orators at the other end of the scale."
 The paper also remarked on "his singular power of bringing together people of all creeds and conditions."
+However, he was not comfortable with spiritualism and ultimately had one of his clergy, George Vale Owen, who had become an enthusiastic convert, removed from his parish in Orford, Warrington.